rollbear/trompeloeil/docs/CookBook.md

 *Trompeloeil* offers tracing as a way of manually following the calls of mocks.
-In pure [TDD](https://en.wikipedia.org/wiki/Test-driven_development) this is hardly ever needed, but if you are in the undesirable situation of exploring the behaviour of code written without tests, tracing vastly simplify your job.
+In pure [TDD](https://en.wikipedia.org/wiki/Test-driven_development) this is hardly ever needed, but if you are in the undesirable situation of exploring the behaviour of code written without tests, tracing can vastly simplify your job.

-Simply put, Tracing is exposing which mocks are called with which values.
+Simply put, tracing is exposing which mocks are called with which values.

 *Trompeloeil* offers a [*`stream_tracer`*](#stream_tracer), which outputs all calls to a